-Figure 8: Key Role-players in Property Development Process
+Figure 8: Key role players in the property development process

 4.3.1.
 User Market

 The user market is made up of people (in the form of citizens, entrepreneurs and businesses) and their needs, material desires and purchasing power.
 They ultimately determine the demand to which the market responds.
 In terms of property, demand represents the potential users of a development, i.e. the buyers, renters, clientele or customers it will attract (Appraisal Institute, 2014).